danielmellado/openshift_sdn_devel_docs/README.rst

 Developer documentation for OpenShift SDN team

 This document intends to be a quick devref and guide for new developers.
-It'll be a WIP covering details such as how to build, run, configure and test features.
+It'll be a WIP covering details such as how to build, run, configure, and test features.

 This mainly covers three different repos: